TejMeruva/Attention_Is_All_I_Needed/devlog.md

 - made a note in `Notability`
 - wrote comments frequently to keep track of what's going on.
 - learnt what `droupout` is
+- wrote the `transformerAttention` class and learnt about attention.
+-